Updated: Sep 24

 Coercive behaviour is all about the senses - its about how an individual thinks & FEELS!

 We often make the assumption that a trained professional is able to recognise the signs of an abusive/coercive relationship on the basis that they have studied and trained for the role and so must therefore understand it fully.
-In my experience it has been not been the case.
-Judges who ask victims why they have stayed in an abusive relationship if it was really as bad as they say it was' - being a perfect example of a lack of understanding around the issue of coercive control.
-It is often devastating for the victim who comes to realise that the people who are supposedly 'on their side', alleging helping them do not understand the first thing about their situation or their circumstances and so assume the problem is them.
+In my experience it has not been the case.
+Judges who ask victims why they have stayed in an abusive relationship if it was really as bad as they say it was - a perfect example of a lack of understanding around the issue of coercive control.
+It is often devastating for the victim who comes to realize that the people who are supposed to be on their side fighting their corner, do not understand the first thing about their situation or their circumstances and so assume the problem must be them.
 The feeling of hopelessness is magnified by this realization further damaging the victim.

 In the STAND workshop, I call this coercive control 'The Invisible Seduction' as the aggressor presents for all intents and purposes as a kind, caring, trustworthy, reliable individual.
 Only the victim and those who have experienced this type of toxic behaviour are able to see the aggressors true identity.
 This is extremely damaging for the victim who has no support, because for all intents and purposes it is the victim who appears to be confused, paranoid and irrational to an outside world that cannot be trusted and does not feel safe.
 The aggressor takes great pleasure in observing as the victim struggles to make themselves understood.
 The communication from Abuser to Victim is silent, subliminal and toxic.